 Common side effects from each treatment option for prostate cancer are described in detail within the Treatment Options section.
 Learn more about the most common side effects of cancer and different treatments, along with ways to prevent or control them .
 Side effects depend on a variety of factors, including the cancer’s stage, the length and dosage of treatment(s), and your overall health.

 During and after treatment, be sure to tell the health care team about the side effects you experience, even if you feel they are not serious.
 Sometimes, side effects can last beyond the treatment period, called a long-term side effect.
 A side effect that occurs months or years after treatment is called a late effect .
 Treatment of both types of effects is an important part of survivorship care.
-Learn more by reading the After Treatment section or talking with your doctor.
+Learn more by reading the Follow-up Care section of this guide or talking with your doctor.